 Carolina: Ecuador is the first country in South America to be officially recognized and certified for its health-security protocols for tourist operations.
 The certification, known worldwide as “Safe Travels,” was awarded by the World Travel & Tourism Council (WTTC).
-Since August 15, the mandatory quarantine of travelers arriving in the country was suspended as visitors have been required to provide a negative PCR test for Covid-19 from their country of origin.
+Since August 15, the mandatory quarantine of travelers arriving in the country was suspended as all visitors have been required to provide a negative PCR test for Covid-19 from their country of origin.
 As the main sites of visits in our country are part of natural reserves and national parks, there have always been very conscious and sustainable protocols applied for exploring.
 These have always included small groups and social distancing.

 OK, you’re getting into a lot of details here.
 When did your team become epidemiologists or infectious disease experts?

 Edward: We’re definitely not epidemiologists or infectious disease experts!
 So, we turn to many of the same experts that everyone else listens to: the CDC, the WHO, and the local governments for each of the locations where we operate our trips.
 Then, following the adage that has guided us for a quarter century “It’s not what we know but who we know”, we filter all of that information with the help of a 17x Classic Journeys guest, who also just happens to be an infectious disease doctor and the head of that department for one of the hospital systems in California.